opensearch-project/traffic-comparator/README.md

 # Opensearch Traffic Comparator

 The Traffic Comparator can be used to compare traffic streams of mirrored requests to two opensearch clusters.
-THe tool matches up requests (if necessary) and then compares the responses and shows defferences in "correctness" (content of the response) and performance.
+The tool matches up requests (if necessary) and then compares the responses and shows defferences in "correctness" (content of the response) and performance.

 ## Security